QuKunLab/APEC/README.md

 Input parameters:

-    -s: source path that contains data, work, matrix, peak, result and figure folders.
+    -s:      The source path that contains data, work, matrix, peak, result and figure folders.
     --nc:    Number of cell clusters.
 If nc=0, it will be predicted by Louvain algorithm.
     --space: Transfromed space used for clustering, can be “pca” or “tsne”.

 Output files important to users: